 Return to Top of Page

 The college does not provide student health services on campus.
 Students should seek medical attention from an area healthcare facility or provider.

 Students who have significant health conditions or limitations may be required to submit a report or medical examination before their initial registration and are encouraged to inform their instructors at the beginning of each semester.

-In the event of an accident or illness, college personnel or a designee should notify the Student Services Department or the Business Office as soon as possible.
+In an accident or illness, college personnel or a designee should notify the Student Services Department or the Business Office as soon as possible.
 College personnel will provide first aid per their capabilities.
 The college maintains first aid kits and automatic electronic defibrillators (AEDs) in the Student Services Department and the library on both campuses, the Cosmetology Building on the Rocky Mount campus, and the reception area in Buildings B, E, and H on the Tarboro campus.